-Imagine driving along and someone hits you lightly on the back of your car.
+Imagine driving along and someone hits you lightly on the back of your car, causing a car accident.
 You both get out of your cars and assess the damage.
 It looks really minor, just a scratch or two on each car.
 The other driver laughs it off and says that it’s no big deal.
 If you’re okay, they’re okay.
 You drive off, feeling glad you didn’t have to go through that insurance nonsense.

 Suddenly, a police car stops you.
 You pull over and the police officer says that they are arresting you for fleeing the scene of an accident—a misdemeanor.
 Only too late, you realize you trusted a complete stranger—and they reported you to the police as a hit and run driver who sustained vehicle damage and injuries that was your fault.